neslay/testcase/README.md

-hi this is my first repo
+hi this is my first repo. welcome